amvtek/SqlMake/docs/workflow.rst

     ├── README.txt
     └── roles.sql

-So as get the *appschema/mytable.sql* resource to depends of the *appschema/init.sql* resource and of all the resources in the public folder just add the followings DEPS instruction at the top of the *mytable.sql* file.
+So, to get the *appschema/mytable.sql* resource to depend of the *appschema/init.sql* resource and all the resources in the public folder, just add the followings DEPS instruction at the top of the *mytable.sql* file.

 .. code-block:: sql